 If you require an eye doctor who can diagnose and treat disorders of the eye, it’s an ophthalmologist you’re looking for.
-At Cullman Primary Care Multi-Specialty Group, our ophthalmology team is able to treat virtually every eye-related condition in a comfortable and convenient setting.
+At CPC Multi-Specialty Group, our ophthalmology team is able to treat virtually every eye-related condition in a comfortable and convenient setting.
 From routine vision screenings and prescriptions for contact lenses and glasses to complex surgical procedures, our ophthalmology team can handle it all.

 Some of the most common eye disorders we treat include: